-- 8 oz mascarpone cheese, at room temperature
+- 8 oz mascarpone cheese at room temperature

-- 1 cup freshly pulled espresso, cooled to room temperature
+- 1 cup freshly pulled espresso cooled to room temperature

-- 3-4 dozen ladyfingers, storebought or homemade
+- 3-4 dozen ladyfingers storebought or homemade**

-- cocoa powder, for dusting
+- cocoa powder for dusting

-- Dunk each ladyfinger fully into the espresso for 2-5 seconds and place the ladyfinger into the bottom of the glass dish.
+- Dunk each ladyfinger fully into the espresso mixture for 1-2 seconds and place into the bottom of a 8×8 dish, or into individual ramekins.
 Don’t let the ladyfinger soak so much that it falls apart, just a quick dunk to let it absorb a little bit of espresso.

 - Once the ladyfingers have formed a single layer in the bottom of the dish, spread 1/2 of the mascarpone mixture over the ladyfingers.